Domaine Badoz - Côtes du Jura Vin Jaune Les Roussots 2018

 "This Vin Jaune is a real Gem "

-"Benoît Badoz likes to point out that vin jaune is a so-called 'veil wine,' a term derived from the famous yeast veil that protects it from oxidation.
-This is why, once opened, it can be kept for several days without spoiling, and why one can then, at leisure, return—as here—to its aromas of dried fruit, marzipan, and apple pie, delicately punctuated by peppery notes.
-Then one discovers a palate that is “old-fashioned,” as one taster describes it—in the best sense of the term—with more dried fruit and a lovely lemony finish.”
+"Benoît Badoz likes to point out that vin jaune is what’s known as a ‘veil wine,’ a term derived from the famous veil of yeast that protects it from oxidation.
+This is why, once opened, it can be kept for several days without spoiling, and you can then, at your leisure, return—as we do here—to its aromas of dried fruit, marzipan, and apple pie, delicately punctuated by peppery notes.
+Then one discovers a “traditional” palate—as one taster describes it, in the best sense of the term—with more dried fruit and a lovely lemony finish.”
 (Le Guide Hachette 2026)

-Buy your Badoz wines at the best prices in a private sale!
+Buy your Badoz wines at the best price in a private sale!

 Starting at €99 on your first order